breakfastquay/rubberband/README.md

 the command line tool.
 The sndfile library is required for the command line tool.

-If you prefer to add the Rubber Band library files to an existing build project instead of using the Makefile, the files in `src/` (except for `RubberBandStretcherJNI.cpp`) and the API headers in `rubberband/` should be all you need.
+If you prefer to add the Rubber Band Library files to an existing build project instead of using the Makefile, the files in `src/` (except for `RubberBandStretcherJNI.cpp`) and the API headers in `rubberband/` should be all you need.